Dry vs. Semi Dry vs. Wet Snorkel – What are the Differences?

 Purge Valve for Snorkels

-Most modern snorkels have a purge valve.
-They are designed to have a bottom part underneath the mouthpiece where water coming down the snorkel tube collects.
+Most modern dry-top or semi-dry snorkels have a purge valve.
+They are designed to have a bottom part underneath the silicone mouthpiece where water coming down the snorkel tube collects.
 This area is below your mouth so that the collected water will not get into your mouth.

 The disadvantage is that dirt or sand can get into the valve.
-At that time, it might no longer work and you will have to give it a good cleaning.
+At that time, the purge valve might no longer work and you will have to give it a good cleaning.

 Splash Guard on Semi-Dry Snorkels

-A splash guard sits on the top of the snorkel.
+A splash guard sits on the top of semi-dry snorkels.
 It also is what makes a snorkel a semi-dry snorkel.
 Most of these snorkels have a flexible tube and a purge valve.

-The splash guard prevents water and sprays to enter the tube.
+The splash guard on semi-dry snorkels prevents water and sprays to enter the tube.
 It does not prevent water from entering the snorkel when you dive.
 Also, if a sizeable wave rolls over your snorkel, water will come in.